nelhage/blog.nelhage.com/content/draft/software-is-not-scale-invariant.markdown

 Notwithstanding earlier remarks about efficiency, at large scales, one often has no choice but to opt for solutions that emphasize scalability.
-If your datasets or workloads simply won't fit onto single systems, or if your growth rates are fast enough that ease of scaling is vital concern, then it can be well worth taking a hit in absolute efficiency in order to be able to easily allocate more hardware to a problem, without thinking twice.
+If your datasets or workloads simply won't fit onto single systems, or if your growth rates are fast (and potentially unpredictable) enough that ease of scaling is paramount, then it can be well worth taking a hit in absolute efficiency in order to be able to easily allocate more hardware to a problem, without thinking twice.

 A small deployment, however, may fit on a single machine with [orders of magnitude to spare][^single].
 In that case, using